snowflake_streaming

 • A REST API that posts JSON payloads to a HTTP server

-• Ingesting data from Redpanda
+• Ingest data exactly once from Redpanda

 • HTTP server to push data to Snowflake